Information technology resources

 - Initial costs and proof of long-term, sustainable support plan

-All technology purchases (hardware and software) must be originated by a unit’s business office or business manager.
-In addition, these purchases must be reviewed and approved by the unit’s designated technical lead prior to purchase.
-This ensures hardware and software security compliance, proper warranty coverage and inventory control.
+All technology purchases (hardware and software) must originate from a unit's business office or business manager.
+In addition, these purchases must be reviewed and approved by the unit's designated technical lead before purchase.
+This process ensures hardware and software security compliance, proper warranty coverage and inventory control.
 It also prevents costly mistakes when purchasing individual licenses for a product the university or college already owns at an enterprise level.
-Purchases must be routed through SunRISE unless ordering Apple products, which must be routed through the Sun Devil Marketplace on College Avenue.
+Purchases must be routed through SunRISE unless ordering Apple products.
+Apple orders route through the Sun Devil Marketplace on College Avenue.

 Initiating a purchase

 The College's internal security review process has been retired.
 To request a security review, please review the requirements below first.

 The following standard hardware items no longer need a security review:

 - monitors, keyboards, mice